Nikhil Amesur, MD, FSIR

 Magee-Women’s Hospital of UPMC (MWH)

 is a nationally recognized leader in women’s health.
 MWH maintains 383 licensed beds and is ranked in the top ten nationally for gynecologic care by US News & World Report.
-With over 10,000 deliveries per year, MWH is the busiest birthing center in the region and also one of the state's busiest mammography centers.
+With more than 9,000 deliveries per year, MWH is the busiest birthing center in the region and also one of the state's busiest mammography centers.
 It offers a complementary and distinct clinical experience when compared with the core institution due to the different inherent patient population.
 Previously a full-service women's hospital, MWH has expanded to include a full range of medical and surgical services for women and men including programs for the diagnosis and treatment malignancies, digestive disorders, orthopedic care, minimally invasive abdominal surgery, and vascular surgery.
 Rotation though MWH provides trainees with experience in many procedures not commonly performed at other UPMC training sites.
 Residents actively participate (with direct supervision from interventional radiology attending physicians) in multi-disciplinary outpatient clinics dedicated to the evaluation and treatment of uterine fibroids and other pelvic pathology and the Magee-Women’s Hospital Vein Center where they learn methodology for minimally invasive treatment of venous disease.

 Children’s Hospital of Pittsburgh of UPMC (CHP)